Izzywa/OnBeat/README.md

     #### edit_note
-    - When the user edit an existing note, the title is validated and then the title is validated to ensure case insensitive uniqueness of the title.
+    - When the user edit an existing note, the note then the title is validated.
-    - The content of the notes are also changed, either with addition or removal of content.
+    - The content of the notes are also altered, either with addition, removal, or update.
     - If all the changes are successfully made, the `note.save()` is called to update the date modified of the note as it might not change if the user does not change the note title.

     #### homepage